 The onboard hardware monitor is able to detect the voltages put out by the voltage regulators.
-These values refresh upon key entries.
 Set to Ignore only if necessary.

 NOTE: If any of the monitored items are out of range, an error message will appear: "Hardware Monitor found an error, enter POWER MANAGEMENT SETUP for details".
 You will then be prompted to "Press F1 to continue, DEL to enter SETUP".